-In order to provide to the greatest extent possible for the privacy and confidentiality of applicants and employees who are required to submit to drug testing, all laboratory results will be sent directly to the Administrator in the Office of Internal Affairs.
-All results reported by the laboratory as negative will be reported to the Chief of Police.
+In order to provide to the greatest extent possible for the privacy and confidentiality of applicants and employees who are required to submit to drug testing, all laboratory results will be sent directly to the Director of Human Resources.
+The Human Resources Director will notify the Office of Internal Affairs of the results of employee drug testing.
+All negative results for applicants will be forwarded to the Office of Personnel and Recruiting.